 Composing a eulogy can be tricky and overwhelming, especially considering that it is a period filled with grief and sorrow.
-This article will help alleviate the process by highlighting tips to write an effective eulogy and providing templates that make the process even easier.
+This article will help alleviate the process by highlighting tips for writing an effective one and providing templates that make the process even easier.

 What is a Eulogy?

-The word “eulogy” originated during the 15th century from Latin (eulogium) and Greek (eulogia) words which means “praise; good or fine language”.
+The word “eulogy” originated during the 15th century from Latin (eulogium) and Greek (eulogia) words, which mean “praise; good or fine language”.
 “Eu” means “well,” and “logia” means “speaking” or “words”.
 Together, it means “speak well”.

 Writing a Perfect Eulogy